xtiv/my-website/README.md

 # Hello, this is my website source code
-It was created using only HTML, CSS and JS.
+It was created using only HTML, CSS and JS (Vanilla)